Chart Color Schemes

 AreaSearch analysis places Torrens well above average for employment performance across multiple indicators

-Accommodation & food services show lower representation at 4.7% versus the regional average of 6.5%.
-Employment opportunities may be limited locally as indicated by Census data.
-Over a 12-month period ending September 2025, employment increased by 1.2%, while labour force also grew by 1.2%, keeping unemployment broadly flat.
-In contrast, ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a drop in unemployment rate by 0.2 percentage points.
-As of 25-November 2025, ACT's employment grew year-on-year by 1.19% (adding 710 jobs), with an unemployment rate of 4.5%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Torrens' employment mix indicates local employment should increase by 6.8% over five years and 13.8% over ten years.
+Conversely, accommodation & food services show lower representation at 4.7% compared to the regional average of 6.5%.
+The predominantly residential area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in May-25, employment increased by 1.2% alongside labour force increasing by 1.2%, leaving unemployment broadly flat.
+In contrast, Australian Capital Territory experienced employment growth of 1.4% and labour force growth of 1.2%, with a 0.2 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Torrens's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment